We’ll Be Open On The 4th Of July

 Tickets: $48/guest – Advanced reservations required (See below for additional details about this trip)

-OPTION ONE Joseph to Enterprise Round Trip Most guests are able pedal the average 1.5% grade back up to Joseph but our guide can provide a pedal assist by request on the return trip.
-Young children who can’t reach the pedals may use your car seat and must be accompanied by an adult.
+OPTION ONE Joseph to Enterprise Round Trip This is a physical adventure.
+Most guests are able to pedal the average 1.5% grade back up to Joseph.
+However if needed your guide can provide a pedal assist by request on your return trip.
+You will continue to pedal but the asist will lessen the challenge.
+Keep in mind that you will be exerting yourself at a higher elevation than you may be used to.
+Joseph is 4150 feet above sea level.
+It’s a good idea to conserve your energy to Enterprise and pace yourself on your return to Joseph.
+Setting a comfortable pace, pedal rhythm, and taking brief rests are key to keeping the return leg fun and enjoyable.
+You will be victorious upon arrival.
+Young children who can’t reach the pedals may use their car seat and be accompanied by an adult.
+Most of our Railriders seat 2 guests.
+We do have one 4 seat Railrider reserved for families with small children, due to weight limitations we cannot seat four adults on our 4 seat Railrider.
+Please email us if you would like to request the 4 seat for your family.
+It will be utilized on a first come basis if not reserved ahead of time.
 Visit our FAQ page for answers to common questions.
 Each Railrider has a basket for small belongings and you are able to hang a backpack on the back of your seat.
 Each seat has two cup holders that fit most water bottles.
-Remember to bring water, weather gear (sunscreen, hat, jacket, etc…), a camera, and your adventurous spirit.
-Helmets are optional, if you choose to wear one we have them available or you may provide your own.
-CLICK HERE for specific details about this adventure and about things to see and do in Joseph.
+Remember to bring water, weather gear (sunscreen, sun umbrella, hat, jacket, etc), a camera, and your adventurous spirit.
+CLICK HERE for specific details about this adventure and to learn more about things to see and do in Joseph.

 OPTION TWO Minam to Wallowa Day Trip The route is a gentle 1% average grade up to Wallowa and then back.
 Option two is designed for the more adventurous although it is very doable.
-Your guide will follow your group and generally will pedal the route by themselves.
+A guide will travel with your group.
 There is NO pedal assist on this trip.
 Setting a comfortable pace is key.
 You will have a 1 hour no host lunch break in Wallowa.
-Pack a small day pack including your lunch or visit one of the scrumptious cafés in Wallowa.
-Our day trip is a must do adventure!
+Pack a small day pack with your lunch or visit one of the scrumptious cafés in Wallowa.
+Our day trip is a MUST do adventure!
 CLICK HERE for specific details about this adventure and a list of things to see and do in Wallowa.

 Booking A Reservation

-Reservations are suggested.
 Please use the Book A Reservation button to book your reservation online.
-If you require assistance with our online reservation process please email firstname.lastname@example.org or call 541-910-0089.
+If you require assistance with our online reservations please email (preferred contact method) email@example.com or call between the hours of 8AM and 4PM Thursday-Monday (541)786-6149.

-Please check in 35 minutes prior to your departure time.
-Unclaimed tickets may be resold 15 minutes prior to departure.
-We welcome large groups; families, business team building, special interest, etc. Visit our Reservation Info & Policies page for details regarding our reservation system and our cancellation policies.
+We welcome large groups; families, business team building, special interest, schools etc. Visit our Reservation Info & Policies page for details regarding our reservation system and our cancellation policies.

 Also check out our, OREGON COAST RAILRIDERS.
-Pedal Bay City to Tillamook for a two hour pedal powered excursion through and over estuaries, numerous historic rail road trestles and farm land.
+Pedal Bay City to Tillamook for a two hour pedal powered excursion over estuaries, numerous historic rail road trestles and farm land.
 Ideal way to check on the shore birds.
 You will find a taste of the Oregon Coast on the inactive portion of the Port of Tillamook Railroad.
 Be sure to check out the Oregon Coast Scenic Railroad train that travels North of Garibaldi. www.oregoncoastscenic.org/.
-We travel South of Garibaldi and OCSR travels North, just in case you had a concern.
+We travel South of Bay City and OCSR travels North of Garibaldi, just in case you had a concern.
 Oregon Coast Railriders, http://ocrailriders.com